Windows 11 January update (KB5074109) breaks NVIDIA GPUs (fix included)

 • Microsoft released the January 2026 Windows 11 security update (KB5074109) for versions 24H2 and 25H2.

-Windows 11 2026-01 Security Update (KB5074109) (26200.7623) dropped on January 13, 2026, for versions 25H2 and 24H2 with important security fixes, Secure Boot certificate updates (to prevent future boot issues starting in June 2026), NPU-related battery drain improvements, and other quality enhancements.
+Windows 11 2026-01 Security Update (KB5074109) (26200.7623) was released on January 13, 2026, for versions 25H2 and 24H2, with important security fixes, Secure Boot certificate updates (to prevent future boot issues starting in June 2026), NPU-related battery drain improvements, and other quality enhancements.

-However, shortly after release, many users (especially those with NVIDIA GPUs) reported compatibility issues with this update, including random black screens that freeze (or hang) the system for a moment before recovering automatically.
+However, shortly after release, many users (especially those with NVIDIA GPUs) reported compatibility issues with this update, including random momentary black screens that freeze (or hang) the system for a moment before recovering automatically.

 This problem is likely an interaction between the update’s changes and NVIDIA driver behavior, similar to past incidents, such as the October 2025 update causing gaming slowdowns until NVIDIA released a hotfix.
 However, it’s unclear whether this issue is due to the January update release or a graphics card compatibility issue.